-The Contractor will submit its proposed concrete mix designs.
 The Resident Engineer will approve the concrete mix design in accordance with Section 701.01.C of the Standard Specifications.
+Refer to Section 509.02.C.1 of this Manual for additional details regarding the review and acceptance of concrete mix designs.
+A written response accepting the mix designs must be sent to the Contractor and kept in the project file.

 As soon as practical, the Residency will obtain sufficient samples of the aggregates to be used and will perform applicable tests on these materials.